Skip to main content

 The online Post-Master’s FNP certification (PMC-FNP) program is for registered nurses who hold an MSN degree and are looking to prepare for the role of an advanced practice nurse.
 Graduates gain the skills necessary to define their own future as holistic and confident family nurse practitioners, ready to impact their communities.

-The fully accredited online PMC-FNP program is 100% online (not including clinicals or residency), which allows you to earn FNP certification on a schedule that supports work-life balance
+The fully accredited online PMC-FNP program is 100% online*, which allows you to earn FNP certification on a schedule that supports work-life balance

 Carson-Newman University offers student-centric support, including: